jialuncao/jialuncao.github.io/_pages/about.md

 <strong style="color:#DE3163">I am on the job market now, seeking a tenure-track Assistant Professor position.
 Contact me if it's suitable😊</strong>

 # 🔥 News
+- *2025.08.14*: &nbsp;🎉🎉 One paper 📑 "Vulnerability-Affected Versions Identification: How Far Are We?" has been accepted by **ASE 2025**!
+Congrats to Xingchu!
 - *2025.05.15*: &nbsp;🎉🎉 Two papers 📑 "[From Informal to Formal](https://arxiv.org/abs/2501.16207)" and 📑 "[CruxEval-X](https://arxiv.org/pdf/2408.13001)" have been accepted by **ACL 2025 to the main** conference!
 Congrats!
 - *2025.05.01*: &nbsp;🎉🎉 Our paper 📑 "[Enhancing Differential Testing With LLMs For Testing Deep Learning Libraries](https://arxiv.org/abs/2406.07944)" has been accepted by **TOSEM**.
 Congrats to Ziniu!
 - *2025.03.31*: &nbsp;🎉🎉 Our paper 📑 "[CodeCleaner: Elevating Standards with A Robust Data Contamination Mitigation Toolkit](https://arxiv.org/abs/2411.10842)" has been accepted by **Internetware** 2025.
 Congrats!